techidaily/site-games-able/source/_posts/balancing-costs-with-ps5-gaming-memberships.md

 ### Q: How Do You Refund PlayStation Store Purchases?

  If you have made a digital purchase through your PlayStation 5 or PlayStation account but want to refund the payment, as long as you made the purchase within the last 14 days and haven't started downloading or streaming the product, you can get a full refund from Sony.
-Luckily, all it takes to[refund your digital PlayStation purchases](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) is for you to contact PlayStation Support.
+Luckily, all it takes to [refund your digital PlayStation purchases](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) is for you to contact PlayStation Support.

 ### Q: How Do You Change Your PlayStation Plus Subscription Plan?

- To change your PlayStation Plus subscription tier, sign into your PlayStation account's**Account Management** settings online via[the official PlayStation website](https://id.sonyentertainmentnetwork.com/id/management%5Fca/?entry=p&pr%5Freferer=cam#/p/personal%5Finfo/list?cid=4a529aef-a3f3-41a6-a999-42f529175674&entry=p&state=cam%5F3af0585034c611577fab15ef3a9128ae) .
+ To change your PlayStation Plus subscription tier, sign into your PlayStation account's**Account Management** settings online via [the official PlayStation website](https://id.sonyentertainmentnetwork.com/id/management%5Fca/?entry=p&pr%5Freferer=cam#/p/personal%5Finfo/list?cid=4a529aef-a3f3-41a6-a999-42f529175674&entry=p&state=cam%5F3af0585034c611577fab15ef3a9128ae) .
 From here, click on**Subscription** and select your**PlayStation Plus** subscription.
 Select**Change Plan** , then choose the plan you wish to switch to.
-Conveniently, if you want to[cancel your PlayStation Plus subscription](https://www.makeuseof.com/how-to-cancel-playstation-plus/) online, you can do so from the same**Subscription** settings page.
+Conveniently, if you want to [cancel your PlayStation Plus subscription](https://www.makeuseof.com/how-to-cancel-playstation-plus/) online, you can do so from the same**Subscription** settings page.

 <ins class="adsbygoogle"